vaibhavgupta9/UF-CPP/2 Keys Keyboard/README.md

 For the linear solution, the worst case is the given number is a prime number, the case will take __O(N)__ time and __O(1)__ space to find the min steps.

 //TODO, DP solution

-## Notes
-The possible corner case includes
-* xxxxxxx
-* xxxxxxx
-* .....

-Using xxx will result stack overflow. xxxxxxx

-You can also add the guidance for how to use the test cases.